RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

 - **Why it's written this way:**
   - Automates database initialization, creation of the replication user, and ensures all configs are placed correctly.
 - **How it works:**
-  When the primary container starts, this script runs automatically, setting up everything for streaming replication.
+  When the primary container starts, this script runs automatically, setting up everything for streaming synchronous replication.
 It makes the process repeatable and container-friendly.

 ---

 ## Replica Directory: File Explanations

-The `replica/` directory contains all files necessary to build and initialize a PostgreSQL replica (standby) node for streaming replication.
+The `replica/` directory contains all files necessary to build and initialize a PostgreSQL replica (standby) node for streaming synchronous replication.
 For multi-replica setups, each replica can reuse this same structure with minor changes (such as container name or application name).

 **The following explains the purpose and logic of each file in the replica directory:**